CDSoft/luax/doc/src/luax.md

   PATH              PATH shall contain the bin directory where LuaX
                     is installed

+  LUA_PATH          LUA_PATH shall point to the lib directory where
+                    the Lua implementation of LuaX lbraries are installed

   LUA_CPATH         LUA_CPATH shall point to the lib directory where
-                    LuaX shared libraries are instaled
+                    LuaX shared libraries are instlaled

-PATH and LUA_PATH can be set in .bashrc or .zshrc with « luax env ».
+PATH, LUA_PATH and LUA_CPATH can be set in .bashrc or .zshrc with « luax env ».
 E.g.: eval $(luax env)
 ```